 President Mohamed Mursi, an Islamist who is Egypt's first freely elected president, is having to strike a delicate balance, protecting the embassy of a major donor while also showing a robust response to a film that angered Islamists.

 The Muslim Brotherhood called for a peaceful nationwide protest on Friday.
+Mursi was the Brotherhood's presidential candidate, although he formally resigned his membership on taking office saying he wanted to represent all Egyptians.

 In Libya, authorities said they had made four arrests in the investigation into the attack that killed Ambassador Christopher Stevens.
 US officials said it may have been planned in advance – possibly by an al-Qaeda-linked group.